aritra1804/aritra-dataviz-portfolio/final-project-part-one.md

 ## **Outline**

 ### **High-Level Summary**
-AI is no longer a futuristic concept—it is a key driver of business transformation.
+AI is no longer a futuristic concept, rather it is a key driver of business transformation.
 From **automating tasks** to **enhancing customer interactions**, AI is increasingly integrated into business operations.
 However, **adoption remains polarized** as companies struggle with **deployment, security risks, and technical expertise gaps**.

 This project presents a **data-driven narrative** on AI’s **adoption, infrastructure, and challenges**, supported by **real-world industry reports and benchmarks**.
 Through interactive **visual storytelling**, we will explore **how businesses are using AI, where AI is hosted, who is developing AI, and what challenges remain**.